1923 Vanderbilt Commodores football team: Schedule

-Season summary
+Game summaries

-Week 1: Howard
+Week 1: Howard (AL)

 The Commodores opened the season at Dudley Field against the Howard Bulldogs on October 6 and were considered heavy favorites.
 Vanderbilt won by a score of 27–0.
 The regulars played only in the first quarter, scoring 20 points.
 Captain Doc Kuhn returned the opening kickoff 60 yards and Tom Ryan ran in the first touchdown.
 Gil Reese went over for the second touchdown, but fumbled, recovered by Kuhn.
 Kuhn returned the next kickoff 80 yards for a touchdown.
 One source said it was the best return on Dudley Field since Lee Tolley's punt return in 1913.
 Substitute quarterback Alvin Bell got the final touchdown.

 Vanderbilt's starting lineup for the Howard game: Bomar (left end), Reeves (left tackle), Lawrence (left guard), Sharp (center), Kelley (right guard), Walker (right tackle), Wakefield (right end), Kuhn (quarterback), S. T. Porter (left halfback), Reese (right halfback), Ryan (fullback).